BruDiGe/QMMM-metad/README.md

 # QMMM-metadynamics and analysis:

-Inputs directory, inputs necessayr for run QMMM-metadyanamics with AMBER+ORCA+PLUMED
+1) Inputs directory: inputs necessayr for run QMMM-metadyanamics with AMBER+ORCA+PLUMED
+2) analysis directory: analysis of distances along the MFEP
+3)